 The capacity of firms to orient their product portfolio towards chronic treatments for diseases like cardiovascular, anti-diabetes, anti-depressants, and anti-cancers, which are on the increase, will also play a role in future domestic sales growth.

-The Indian government has made several measures to cut expenditures and lower healthcare prices.
+The Indian government has taken several measures to cut expenditures and lower healthcare prices.

 - The opening of pharmacies that provide low-cost generic medications as well as other government initiatives, such as the National Health Protection Scheme, which aims to provide universal healthcare, the aging population, the rise in chronic diseases, and other factors should all help to strengthen the Indian pharmaceutical industry.